The top craft breweries in every state, according to Yelp - NewsBreak

 More information, and links to each brewery’s Yelp page, can be found at Yelp.com.

 While the above breweries are certainly most popular with Yelp users, the sales figures of America’s top-producing craft breweries tell a different story.
-The most popular craft brewery in the U.S., in terms of sales volume, is Pennsylvania-based D. G. Yuengling & Son, followed by the Boston Beer Company of Massachusetts and the Sierra Nevada Brewing Company, according to the Brewers Association.Why isn’t beer sold in plastic bottles like soda?
+The most popular craft brewery in the U.S., in terms of sales volume, is Pennsylvania-based D. G. Yuengling & Son, followed by the Boston Beer Company of Massachusetts and the Sierra Nevada Brewing Company, according to the Brewers Association.LIST: Companies covering abortion travel costs for employees

 *Craft breweries, as defined by the Brewers Association, must produce less than 6 million barrels per year.
 To qualify for the category, no more than 25% of the company can be owned or controlled by a larger, non-craft brewer.
 The brewery itself must also hold a TBB Brewer’s Notice and be actively producing beer.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.